ugoviti/izpbx/README.md

 # Trobleshooting

 - FreePBX is slow to reload
-  - enter the container and run: docker exec -it izpbx bash fwconsole setting SIGNATURECHECK 0
+  - enter into container and run: docker exec -it izpbx bash fwconsole setting SIGNATURECHECK 0